Humanitarian Assistance Response Team (Hart)

 Support from local groups

-If you are isolated and you're unable to make a support bubble, there are a huge number of community groups and volunteers listed on the Nottinghamshire Coronavirus Community Support Hub who can help with:
+If you are isolated and unable to get the support you need from a friend or relative, there are a huge number of community groups and volunteers listed on the Nottinghamshire Coronavirus Community Support Hub who can help with:

 Nottinghamshire Coronavirus Community Support Hub

-If you are vulnerable or are struggling with the means to pay for food, then please email the hub at enquiries@nottscc.gov.uk.
+If you are vulnerable or are struggling with the means to pay for food as a result of the pandemic, then please email the hub at enquiries@nottscc.gov.uk.
 Your enquiry will be answered by Nottinghamshire County Council who will triage your call to the best place, most likely that will be to the District Council’s Hart team.
-Please make sure you have enough food and medication to last the weekend.

 If you do not have access to the internet or to email, please call 0300 500 8080.